 Our physicians perform approximately 130,000 clinic visits annually.
 We offer the most advanced technologies to treat coronary artery disease, arrhythmias, and structural heart disease in new, state-of-the-art cardiac catheterization and electrophysiology laboratories.
-Our heart transplant and mechanical circulatory support programs are among the largest in the country, with more than 50 transplants and 80 ventricular assist device implantations performed in the past year.
-Our multi-disciplinary programs in prevention, lipid management, inherited heart disease, adult congenital heart disease, and cardio-oncology are unique in the region and among the busiest nationally.
+In 2016, our heart transplant program was the second busiest in the country, with more than 75 transplants performed that year.
+Our multi-disciplinary programs in prevention, lipid management, inherited heart disease, adult congenital heart disease, vascular medicine, and cardio-oncology are unique in the region and among the busiest nationally.

 We train nearly 40 fellows per year in our general fellowship and advanced sub-specialty training programs.
-Furthermore, research training is supported by a cardiovascular T32 program that has been continuously funded by the NIH for more than 3 decades.
+Research training is supported by a cardiovascular T32 program that has been continuously funded by the NIH for more than 3 decades.

 We welcome you to browse the sections of this website to learn more about our division and the opportunities we offer.

 Your generous gift supports our accredited program for training outstanding physicians and physician-scientists in all major areas of Cardiovascular Medicine and Advanced Subspecialty Fellowship training programs.